Learn how Willamette Valley reservoir levels may be impacted by court-ordered measures.

 Cottage Grove Lake has four day-use only parks operated by the U.S. Army Corps of Engineers and has no associated fees.

-Open: mid May - mid Sept. and are closed daily from dusk until 8:00 a.m.
+Open: mid May - mid Sept. daily from 8:00 a.m until dusk.

 Lakeside Park is located on London Road just past the dam, Lakeside Park has paved roads and parking lots, vault toilets, picnic tables and fire rings.
 There is a boat launch ramp with a courtesy dock located near the entrance to the park.

-Riverside Park is located on the east bank of the river, downstream from the dam, Riverside Park is a minimally developed area with a gravel road and parking area, two picnic tables and a vault toilet.
+Riverside Park is located on the east bank of the river, downstream from the dam.
+Riverside Park is a minimally developed area with a gravel road and parking area, two picnic tables and a vault toilet.
 A paved path with pull-outs suitable for wheelchairs is close enough to the river for fishing.
 No drinking water is available.

-Shortridge Park is located on Reservoir Road just past the dam, Shortridge Park has a parking lot, vault toilets, picnic tables, fire rings, and walking access to the lake.
+Shortridge Park is located on Reservoir Road just past the dam.
+Shortridge Park has a parking lot, vault toilets, picnic tables, fire rings, and walking access to the lake.

-Wilson Creek Park is located on Reservoir Road at the southwest end of the lake, Wilson Creek Park has paved roads and parking lots, flush toilets, picnic tables, fire rings, a children's play area and an unsupervised swim area.
+Wilson Creek Park is located on Reservoir Road at the southwest end of the lake.
+Wilson Creek Park has paved roads and parking lots, flush toilets, picnic tables, fire rings, a children's play area and an unsupervised swim area.
 A boat launch ramp with a courtesy dock is near the park's entrance and is open on a seasonal basis.

 $24 per night per site; 2 vehicles included.
 No extra vehicles permitted, please plan accordingly.